walshbr/data-for-the-rest-of-us/pages/week-16-presentation.md

 ## Homework

 * Celebrate!
-* Upload an individual 200 word reflection on your group presentation, your finalized dataset, and your data narrative.
+* Upload to Canvas an individual 200 word reflection on your group presentation, your finalized dataset, and your data narrative.
-* Make sure you have your final project narrative and dataset shared with Brandon by the end of the week if possible.
+* Make sure you have your final project narrative and dataset uploaded to Canvas by the end of the week if possible.